BuiChiTrung/clox/docs/design_doc.md

 + Sub class of Statement to represent var declare stmt.
 When parse exception occur for a statement, we now use err recovery technique: panic mode mentioned in chapter 6 to continue parsing the next statement.
 ### Environment
 Def: The place we store our variable.
-Simply a class: environment.hpp.
+Simply a class: ast/environment.hpp.
 This class is stored as a field of InterpreterVisitor.
 **Field**: a map with key - var name, value - var value.
 **Method**:
 + `add_new_variable`: in the book, a var can be declared twice.
 However, I follow other languages rule and throw an err if that case happens.